 Eldorado at Santa Fe (Eldorado) is a well established community of approximately 2,700 lots located 14 miles southeast of the Santa Fe Plaza.
 Eldorado’s attractive physical setting, large areas of protected open space, recreational amenities, reasonable prices and convenience to Santa Fe have made it a popular place to live in the Santa Fe area.

-According to the United States Census Bureau, Eldorado, as a census-designated place, had a total area of 20.7 square miles, a population of 5,799 and 2,438 households at the 2000 census.
+According to the United States Census Bureau, Eldorado, as a census-designated place, had a total area of 20.8 square miles, a population of 6,130 and 2,895 households according to the 2010 census.